ikill69/angelfairyco/_posts/shop.md

 I have written and illustrated a self published children's story that is for sale in Amazon.

-### Fidgets and Rubix Cubes
+### Fidgets and Rubik's Cubes

-I also sell fidgets such as the Rubix Cubes.
+I also sell fidgets such as the Rubik's Cubes.
-I have also made a training course on how to solve a Rubix Cube that you can watch for free.
+I have also made a training course on how to solve a Rubik's Cube that you can watch for free.